FunhouseAtelier/remix-v2-examples/02-routing-and-loading-data/02a-loader-and-redirect/README.md

 ### `app/routes/demo.tsx`

-1. Create an `app/routes/demo.tsx` file.
+1. Create the `app/routes/demo.tsx` file.

 2. Export, as the default, a React function component that returns some boilerplate TSX code to indicate the route being viewed.